 [Reprinted from an email sent March 8, 2022, to all Penn faculty and staff]

-News about the current international events is unsettling and you may be looking for ways to work through the stress, anxiety, and concern you are feeling.
-We want to remind you that the Employee Assistance Program (EAP) is here for you and your families.
+News about current events can be unsettling.
+You may be looking for ways to work through the stress, anxiety, and concern you are feeling.
+Penn’s Employee Assistance Program (EAP) is here for you and your families.
 We also want to share a few tips and additional resources to help you deal with the uncertainties that we face.

 - Notice your feelings and emotions and when you are feeling uncomfortable.
 Paying attention to your emotions can diffuse their intensity.